tannerrj/crossfire-devel-vm/README.md

 To launch the game client using the Terminal application: `/home/cfdev/crossfire-crossfire-client/build/gtk-v2/src/crossfire-client-gtk2`

+Or, double-click the `Launch GTKv2 Client` icon on the Desktop

 ### Crossfire Server Launch

 To launch the game server using the Terminal application: `/home/cfdev/crossfire-crossfire-server/server/crossfire-server`

+Or, double-click the `Launch Crossfire Server` icon on the Desktop

 ### Crossfire CRE

 To launch CRE using the Terminal application: `/home/cfdev/crossfire-crossfire-server/utils/cre/cre`

+Or, double-click the `Launch CRE` icon on the Desktop

 ### JX Client